heyuhang0/DL-BigProject-VQA/README.md

 run `demo.py` in project root folder

-run the following command in another terminal in the project root folder
+run the following command in another terminal in the folder `demo-frontend`
 ```
 yarn install
 yarn start